-The SGHAT may convert the footprint of a concave polygon to a convex polygon.
-For example, an array that is in the shape of a 'C' has a concave section and GlareGauge will modify the 'C' shape into a semi-circle.
+The SGHAT may convert the footprint of a concave polygon to a convex polygon.31 For example, an array that is in the shape of a 'C' has a concave section and GlareGauge will modify the 'C' shape into a semi-circle.
 By closing the 'C' shape, the size of the PV array is increased thus potentially over-estimating the size of the array, and consequently over-predicting the glare effects.
 This change in geometry is required by the glare-check algorithm during analysis.
-PV arrays with significant concavities should be modelled as multiple arrays to avoid over-estimating the size of the PV array is not concave in order to represent the glare impacts as accurately as possible.
+PV arrays with significant concavities should be modelled as multiple arrays to avoid over-estimating the size of the PV array and the resultant glare.
+The limitations of the software have been carefully considered to ensure the PV array is not concave in order to represent the glare impacts as accurately as possible.

 An unavoidable limitation of the SGHAT is that "random number computations are utilized by various steps of the annual hazard analysis algorithm.
 Predicted minutes of glare can vary between runs as a result.
-This limitation primarily affects analyses of Observation Point receptors, including [air traffic control towers]."
+This limitation primarily affects analyses of Observation Point receptors, including [air traffic control towers]."32